Friday, May 18, 2007

 standing perfectly still, like actors in a play.

-and a pair of brown shoes in the other
+You are holding a rosary and a pair of brown shoes

-to show your mother you did not forget.
+to show your mother you did not forget her.

-a man appears next to her.
+a man standing next to her.
 He looks

 will become brighter, and then the two of you